awoziji/ml-coa-charging/README.md

 The invoice amounts just go through a batch normalisation layer.

 These "preprocessed" or feature extracted features are then concatenated together and fed to a softmax layer to generate the prediction.

+## Additional Details

+Material design files are put in the `static` folder because this application is meant to be deployed in an intranet environment.
+These files are only used in a simple web frontend meant for demo purposes.
+The frontend is strictly speaking not required to deploy the model into production; only the `predict` API is required.